 As a result of the expensive nature of produce and dairy products, many Canadians turn to junk foods.
 Lots of Canadians tend to eat outside their home to get a decent meal.
 For instance, getting a decent meal in an Italian restaurant for two people in an urban area – appetizer, main course, dessert, and wine – will cost around $100 in Vancouver, $90 in Montreal, $74 in Quebec, $101 in Calgary, and $105 in Toronto.

-If you cook your food yourself, you would definitely spend lower that a person who eats out.
+If you cook your food yourself, you would definitely spend less than a person who eats out.
 Groceries for a family of two would cost around $400 per month if they’re conservative.

-Equipping yourself with information on which provinces or territories are affordable to live will help you in deciding your next destination.
-Although some urban cities in Canada are quite expensive to live, there are also some great, livable areas that are cheaper to live in, either as an individual or as a family.
+Equipping yourself with information on which provinces or territories are affordable to live in will help you to decide your next destination.
+Although some urban cities in Canada are quite expensive to live in, there are also some great, livable areas that are cheaper to live in, either as an individual or as a family.

 Urban area/city | Cost of living (Single) | Cost of living (family of 4) | Price index |